tnttodda/RegressionInType/InfiniteSearch1.lagda.md

 Perhaps surprisingly however, there are some infinite types that are searchable.
-The "seemingly impossible functional program", written in Haskell, searches predicates on the Cantor type ℕ → 𝟚.
+The "seemingly impossible functional program", written in Haskell, searches predicates on the Cantor type `ℕ → 𝟚`.

 The magic here is in fact performed by continuity!
-In various systems for constructive mathematics, every predicate p over ℕ → 𝟚 is uniformly continuous, and therefore only a finite amount of information is required to construct every finite prefix of α₀ : ℕ → 𝟚 satisfying Σ p → p α₀.
+In various systems for constructive mathematics, every predicate p over `ℕ → 𝟚` is uniformly continuous, and therefore only a finite amount of information is required to construct every finite prefix of `α₀ : ℕ → 𝟚` satisfying `Σ p → p α₀`.

 However, although the Haskell program presumably terminates given any predicate, formalising this program in Agda is more subtle.
-By implicitly assuming the predicate to be searched is uniformly continuous, Agda's termination checker fails on the proof that ℕ → 𝟚 is uniformly continuous.
-This can be seen in the file 'CountableTychonoff', which has the termination checker turned off, and hence is an 'unsafe' module.
+By implicitly assuming the predicate to be searched is uniformly continuous, Agda's termination checker fails on the proof that `ℕ → 𝟚` is uniformly continuous.
+This can be seen in the file [CountableTychonoff](CountableTychonoff.html), which has the termination checker turned off, and hence is an 'unsafe' module.

-We instead require a specific definition of a 'uniformly continuous predicate' over ℕ → 𝟚.
+We instead require a specific definition of a 'uniformly continuous predicate' over `ℕ → 𝟚`.
 This is relatively straightforward:

 ```agda
 _≡⟦_⟧_ : {X : 𝓤 ̇ } → (ℕ → X) → ℕ → (ℕ → X) → 𝓤 ̇